 The proposition with the most votes wins, but only if it collects a majority.
 If none of the measures receives more than 50 percent of the vote, the issue could bounce back to the City Council.

 Greuel and Garcetti emerged from a March primary in which no candidate secured the majority needed to win outright, leading to Tuesday's runoff.
 Only about two in 10 voters went to the polls in that race.

 The mayoral contest that has seen record spending, over $30 million overall, and the outcome will swing on appeal with key voting groups, including blacks, Latinos and women, and turnout in the San Fernando Valley, South Los Angeles and other battleground neighborhoods.

-On Monday, Greuel sent off a final round of recorded endorsements from former President Bill Clinton, in whose administration she once worked, while Garcetti was on campaign stops arguing a simple point: the election matters.
+Greuel Monday sent off a final round of recorded endorsements from former President Bill Clinton — she once worked in the Clinton administration — while Garcetti was on campaign stops arguing a simple point: the election matters.